idrisadebolaamusa2/Capstone_Project_LHL/README.md

 ##Future Work

-- Explore additional features of the datasets for more comprehensive analysis.
+- Explore additional features of the datasets for more comprehensive analysis, including player-specific analysis and impact on team results.
 - Perform more visualizations to better interpret the data and get better deductions.
 - Refine visualizations and dashboard layout for better user experience.